Saab 92

-In 1952 Greta Molander won the 'Coupe des Dames' of the Monte Carlo Rally in a 92, tuned to 35 hp (26 kW).
 In 1953, the 92B arrived with a much larger rear window and larger luggage space (with an opening lid).
 It was now available in grey, blue-grey, black and green.
-In 1954 the Saab 92 got the new Solex 32BI carburetor and a new ignition coil giving 28 hp (21 kW).
+In 1954, the Saab 92 got the new Solex 32BI carburetor and a new ignition coil producing 28 hp (21 kW).
 The US headlights were replaced with Hella units.
 Another novelty was that a textile roof (semi-cab or cabrio coach) was offered as an option.
 The colour maroon was also introduced this year.
 In 1955, it acquired an electric fuel pump and square tail lights installed in the rear fenders.
 The colours were grey, maroon and a new color, moss green.